OlivierLD/cylon.js.samples/Swagger/README.md

 If all is good - i.e. you have no error messages - stop the server (hit Ctrl+C), we need to add some code to the generated one.

 ##### HTTP Server code
-In `index.js`, add the following code at the end of the file (this is also the content of the file named `httpserver.snippet.js`):
+In `index.js` (Swagger generated), add the following code at the end of the file (this is also the content of the file named `httpserver.snippet.js`):
 ```
 var verbose = false;